Puget Sound John Brown Gun Club

-The Puget Sound John Brown Gun Club (PSJBGC) is a Puget Sound Area gun club, formerly affiliated with Redneck Revolt.
+The Puget Sound John Brown Gun Club (PSJBGC) is a far-left gun club located in the Puget Sound area, formerly affiliated with Redneck Revolt.
 During the George Floyd protests in June 2020, the group attended the Capitol Hill Autonomous Zone in Seattle.

 The club calls itself an "anti-fascist, anti-racist, pro-worker community defense organization".
 The Guardian has called it an "anti-fascist armed leftist group" that "provide[s] security against rightwing aggression".
+The club has counter-protested Patriot Prayer marches in Seattle.